palantir/sls-packaging/readme.md

  * (optional) `gc` override the default GC settings.
 Available GC settings: `throughput` (default), `hybrid`, `response-time` and `response-time-11`.
  * (optional) `addJava8GCLogging` add java 8 specific gc logging options.

-If there is a jar recommending a version of a dependency but that product is not listed in a `productDependency` block an error will be produced: `The following products are recommended as dependencies but do not appear in the product dependencies or product dependencies ignored list: ...`.
+If there is a jar recommending a version of a dependency, that version constraint will be picked up and published in the service's manifest, even if that product is not listed in a `productDependency` block.

-The solution is to either add the product as a dependency via a `productDependency` block, or to explicitly ignore it:
+It's possible to further restrict the acceptable version range for a dependency by declaring a tighter constraint in a `productDependency` block - this will be merged with any constraints detected from other jars.

+It's also possible to explicitly ignore a dependency if it comes as a recommendation from a jar:

     ignoredProductDependency('other-group3', 'other-service3')